This lessons follows on from the previous lesson

 As soon as you type the name of your object variable, then a full stop, you'll see the pop up box appear:

 You should see your new Property on the list - ChangeHeight.
-(You can tell it's a Property because the symbol next to it is a hand holding a card.)
+(You can tell it's a Property because the symbol next to it is a wrench.)
 If you double click the Property, the code is added for you.

 After typing an equals sign, you then assign a value to your new property.
 Here, we're just passing the property whatever value is inside of the textbox called txtHeight.